-The application process will include two phases: a Letter of Intent phase and a Full Application phase.
-Only applicants who have submitted an eligible Letter of Intent will be eligible to submit a Full Application.
-At each phase, EERE performs an initial eligibility review of the applicant submissions to determine whether they meet the eligibility requirements of Section III of the FOA.
-EERE will not review or consider noncompliant and/or nonresponsive or otherwise ineligible submissions.
-All submissions must conform to the following form and content requirements, including maximum page lengths, described below and must be submitted via EERE Exchange at https://eere-exchange.energy.gov/, unless specifically stated otherwise.
+At the Full Application phase, EERE performs an initial eligibility review of the applicant submissions to determine whether they meet the eligibility requirements of Section III of the FOA.
+EERE will not review or consider submissions that do not meet the eligibility requirements of Section III.
+All submissions must conform to the following form and content requirements, including maximum page lengths (described below) and must be submitted via EERE Exchange at https://eere-exchange.energy.gov/, unless specifically stated otherwise.
 EERE will not review or consider submissions submitted through means other than EERE Exchange, submissions submitted after the applicable deadline, and incomplete submissions.
-EERE will not extend deadlines for Applicants who fail to submit required information and documents due to server/connection congestion.
-A control number will be issued when an Applicant begins the Exchange application process.
+EERE will not extend deadlines for applicants who fail to submit required information and documents due to server/connection congestion.
+A control number will be issued when an applicant begins the Exchange application process.
 This control number must be included with all Application documents, as described below.

-The Letter of Intent and Full Application and Reply to Reviewer Comments must conform to the following requirements:
+The Letter of Intent, Full Application, and Reply to Reviewer Comments must conform to the following requirements:

-- Each must be submitted in Adobe PDF format unless stated otherwise. - Each must be written in English - All pages must be formatted to fit on 8.5 x 11 inch paper with margins not less than one inch on every side.
+- Each must be submitted in Adobe PDF format unless stated otherwise. - Each must be written in English. - All pages must be formatted to fit on 8.5 x 11 inch paper with margins not less than one inch on every side.
 Use Times New Roman typeface, a black font color, and a font size of 12 point or larger (except in figures or tables, which may be 10 point font).
 A symbol font may be used to insert Greek letters or special characters, but the font size requirement still applies.
 References must be included as footnotes or endnotes in a font size of 10 or larger.
 Footnotes and endnotes are counted toward the maximum page requirement. - The Control Number must be prominently displayed on the upper right corner of the header of every page.
-Page numbers must be included in the footer of every page. - Each must not exceed the specified maximum page limit, including cover page, charts, graphs, maps, and photographs when printed using the formatting requirements set forth above and single spaced.
-If Applicants exceed the maximum page lengths indicated below, EERE will review only the authorized number of pages and disregard any additional pages.
+Page numbers must be included in the footer of every page. - Each submission must not exceed the specified maximum page limit, including cover page, charts, graphs, maps, and photographs when printed using the formatting requirements set forth above and single spaced.
+If applicants exceed the maximum page lengths indicated below, EERE will review only the authorized number of pages and disregard any additional pages.

 Applicants are responsible for meeting each submission deadline.
-Applicants are strongly encouraged to submit Letters of Intent and Full Applications at least 48 hours in advance of the submission deadline.
-Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), Applicants should allow at least one hour to submit a Letter of Intent Full Application, or Reply to Reviewer Comments.
-Once the Application is submitted in EERE Exchange, Applicants may revise or update their application until the expiration of the applicable deadline.
+Applicants are strongly encouraged to submit their Letter of Intent and Full Applications at least 48 hours in advance of the submission deadline.
+Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), applicants should allow at least 1 hour to submit a Letter of Intent, Full Application, or Reply to Reviewer Comments.
+Once the Letter of Intent, Full Application, or Reply to Reviewer Comments is submitted in EERE Exchange, applicants may revise or update that submission until the expiration of the applicable deadline.
+If changes are made, the applicant must resubmit the Letter of Intent, Full Application, or Reply to Reviewer Comments before the applicable deadline.

-EERE urges Applicants to carefully review their Letters of Intent-and Full Applications and to allow sufficient time for the submission of required information and documents.
-All Full Applications that pass compliance review will undergo comprehensive technical merit review according to the criteria identified in Section V.A.2 of the FOA.
+EERE urges applicants to carefully review their Letters of Intent, and Full Applications and to allow sufficient time for the submission of required information and documents.
+All Full Applications that pass the initial eligibility review will undergo comprehensive technical merit review according to the criteria identified in Section V.A.2 of the FOA.

-1. Additional Information on EERE Exchange
+i.
+Additional Information on EERE Exchange